Yermo/rich_textarea/README.md

 A public method is available to generate a text version of the contents of the editable div. "embedded objects" are encoded using the 'data-value' and are represented in the text using the notation *[o={data-value}]*.
 This can then be passed back to the server.
 It's up to the server to parse this and do something useful with it.

+This version, Alpha 2, improves on the previous version by normalizing the content of the editable div to use exclusively BR tags for newlines.
+The previous version, where we attempted to parse through the markup mess that each browser generated on it's own proved untenable.
+As such, the arrow key, backspace, delete and enter behavior of this version should be much more reliable.

+Pasting of plain text works well.
+Pasting of content with markup is currently not supported and will interfere with the operation of the editor.

 ## Browser Support